Business Analyst Jobs

 Some banks look for analysts who can see both the “big picture” and the smallest details when it comes to a project.
 Other qualities banks may look for include: The ability to present and absorb complex ideas quickly and accurately; the ability to provide solutions to a tight deadline; the ability to work within a large team – sometimes under stress, but always under control; the ability to work independently as well as part of a team; the ability to work effectively as a member of a team; and self-confidence and an authoritative manner without being over bearing.

-According to the US Bureau of Labor Statistics, annual income of computer systems analysts was $75,500 in May 2008, with the highest ten percent earning more than $118,440.
+The annual income of computer systems analysts is approximately $75,500, with the highest ten percent earning more than $118,440.
 Computer system analysts perform slightly different roles than the business analyst, but the jobs are very similar and related.
 However, business analysts may earn somewhat less than computer analysts.

 Potential Career Paths